Dr. Hedy Lee Kindler

 —Dr. Hedy Lee Kindler

-CRS-207 is a genetically-modified weakened form of the Listeria bacterium.
+CRS-207 is a genetically modified weakened form of the Listeria bacterium.
 The bacterium has been altered to cause the body’s immune system to react to mesothelin (a tumor-associated antigen) to help the body fight off the disease itself.

 Clinical Trials

 Dr. Kindler has led numerous other clinical trials and has published her findings in more than 100 medical journals.
-She has helped shape the medical community’s understanding of the disease and continues to share new discoveries regularly.
+She has helped shape the medical community’s understanding of the disease and continues to share discoveries regularly.

 Multidisciplinary Care